What1s1ove/bs-content-challenge/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

   at file:///src/server.ts:8:0
 ```

-But interestingly, we did not receive an error saying that we use code TypeScript.
+But interestingly, we did not receive an error saying that we use TypeScript code.
 This is because Deno supports TypeScript out of the box!

 If we tried to run code written with TypeScript in NodeJS without using `ts-node` (or any other *additional package*), we would immediately get errors about the unknown syntax.